QE4 Explanation with Pros and Cons

 How QE4 Changed Fed History

 QE4 was the fourth round of quantitative easing established by the Federal Reserve.
-The program began in January 2013.
+The program began in January 2013 and ended in October 2014.
 Through QE4, the Fed bought long-term U.S. Treasury notes using credit it created.
-It used its Trading Desk at the New York Federal Reserve Bank, buying $85 billion in Treasurys from member banks each month.
+The Fed used its Trading Desk at the New York Federal Reserve Bank, buying $85 billion in Treasurys from member banks each month.
 Almost all banks are members of the Federal Reserve System.